sheamus-hei/lyrical/readme.md

 * Wrote models for User, Poem, and Lyrics
 * Started to implement flask auth
 * Wrote React Components for auth on front end

+### Wednesday
+* Struggled with flask/React auth
+* Wrote back end flask/SQLAlchemy crud methods and routes
+* Worked on front end React components for profile and poems pages

 ### TO DO:

-* write backend crud
+* test backend crud
-* implement auth back end
+* fix auth
-* import Mern Auth to front end
 * display poems, profile on front end
+* edit poems
+* add axios calls on front end